Irregular Around the Margins: Synopsis

 Tony has a mole removed, later determined to be a squamous skin cancer.
 Adriana is being treated for irritable bowel syndrome caused by stress.
 Tony spends more time at her club and, with Christopher traveling to North Carolina on a cigarette smuggling job, is alone with her in her office.
 The two bond over recent problems and snort cocaine together.
-They are about to kiss but are interrupted.
-Tony resumes his psychiatric therapy; he tells Dr. Melfi that a relationship with Adriana would lead to problems with both Chris and Carmela.
-Melfi commends Tony for this breakthrough in therapy.
+The mood becomes intimate; they nearly kiss, but are interrupted.
+The incident compels Tony to resume his psychiatric therapy.
+He tells Dr. Melfi that a relationship with Adriana would lead to problems with both Chris and Carmela.
+Melfi commends Tony not taking an action that would have harmful consequences, calling it a breakthrough in his therapy.

-On the eve of Chris' return, Tony and Adriana drive to Dover to buy cocaine.
+Late at night on the eve of Chris's return, Tony and Adriana drive to Dover to buy cocaine.
 Tony swerves to avoid a raccoon, and his SUV flips over to the driver's side.
 Tony is released from the hospital unhurt.
 Adriana is bruised and has a head injury.
 Tony suggests a cover story to explain why they were alone together in the early morning: they were going to get something to eat.
 However, Tony's crew and their associates play an unintentional game of "telephone" with the story of the accident.
-The details get more elaborate and lurid with each retelling; the final version is that Adriana was fellating him when the accident happened.
+The details get more elaborate and lurid with each retelling; the final version is that Adriana was fellating Tony when the accident occurred.

-Chris learns of the accident from his crew and is immediately suspicious.
+Chris learns of the accident from his crew upon his return from North Carolina and quickly becomes suspicious.
 At Satriale's, he loses his temper and nearly starts a fight with Vito, who is now a capo.
-At a face-to-face meeting, Tony turns the conversation against Chris, telling him he does not deserve a woman as good-looking as Adriana.
-He swears on his children that the rumors of their affair are untrue.
-At home, Adriana admits that she and Tony were going to see her drug dealer, but insists that nothing happened between them.
+At a face-to-face meeting, Tony turns the conversation against Chris, saying that Chris does not deserve a woman as good-looking as Adriana.
+Tony swears on his children that the rumors of their affair are untrue.
+At home, Adriana admits to Chris that she and Tony were going to see her drug dealer but insists that nothing happened between them.
 Chris batters her and physically throws her out.
-He then relapses.
+He then relapses with a bottle of vodka.